-To date, Naqshbandi Muhammadi Order of South Africa has completed 21 masjid projects: 8 in South Africa and 13 in Malawi.
-The 21st masjid project was completed in September 2020 in Kasungu, Central Malawi.
+To date, Naqshbandi Muhammadi Order of South Africa has completed 22 masjid projects: 8 in South Africa and 14 in Malawi.
+The 22nd masjid project was completed in August 2022 in Kasangamala village, North Malawi.

 Our methodology differs substantially from other organizations that constructed masjids in Africa.
 In our experience, we found many masjids were built along national roads.
 Many of these masjids do not serve a specific Muslim community and we found many empty or poorly attended and rarely found any madrassa operating from the masjid premises.
 Many masjids were in a state of disrepair as no or little provision were made for repairs and maintenance.